atlanmod/NeoEMF/README.md

 NeoEMF is fully EMF compliant, that means there is no modification to do to use it with existing EMF based applications.

-Additionally NeoEMF can be plugged with several persistence solutions (for the moment Blueprints and MapDB) and is configurable to fit the best your needs (custom caches, in-memory resources, auto-commit,...).
+Additionally, NeoEMF can be plugged with several persistence solutions (for the moment Blueprints and MapDB) and is configurable to fit the best your needs (custom caches, in-memory resources, auto-commit,...).

 In addition, NeoEMF provides a query API to perform optimized OCL queries over models and reify the results as navigable models.